obah2008/SOC-Automation/Local LLM setup/ollama-deployment-guide.md

 # Setting Up Ollama as a Local LLM Server

+## Overview
+In this section of the SOC Automation Project, we’ll be setting up **Ollama**, a local large language model (LLM) runtime that allows you to run open-source models entirely offline.
+This setup enables your AI-driven SOC to process Splunk alerts, reason about threat data, and trigger automated workflows, all while maintaining **complete data privacy**.

+## Setup
+> This setup assumes the operating system you're running is windows

 > **Note:**
-> This section of the SOC Automation Project is based on [Network Chuck’s video guide on Ollama](https://www.youtube.com/watch?v=Jcb9uneWGK0).
+> This section of the SOC Automation Project is based on [Network Chuck’s video guide on Ollama](https://www.youtube.com/watch?v=Wjrdr0NU4Sk&t=158s).